soOwasTaken/holbertonschool-validation/module2_task5/README.md

 To compile the source code of the API into a binary named awesome-api, run: make build
 This will compile the source code and output the binary to the current directory.

+### Run

+To run the API in the background and write logs to a file named awesome-api.log, run: make run
+This will start the API

+### Stop

+To stop the running API, run:
+make stop
+This will stop the API by sending a SIGTERM signal to the process.

 ### Clean

 To clean up the generated website, run: